How to Make a Competitive Offer for a Property

 A pre-approval for a mortgage shows sellers that you are a serious buyer and have the financial capacity to back up your offer.
 This can give you a significant advantage over other potential buyers, as sellers will be more confident in your ability to close the deal.

-In a competitive market, time is of the essence.
-Be prepared to view properties as soon as they hit the market and make a decision quickly.
-Once you’ve found a property you’re interested in, submit your offer promptly to increase your chances of success.
+In a competitive market, time matters.
+View properties as soon as they appear and decide quickly.
+Once you find a property you want, submit your offer promptly to improve your chances of success.

 Craft a strong offer.